teeframe/protocol-documentation/src/chunks/system-messages.md

 ## 9 - NETMSG_INPUTTIMING

-This message is a response from the server to the client "INPUT" chunk.
+This message is a response from the server to the client "INPUT" chunk, reporting how early or late the input was handled.

 - **Vital** : ❌
 - **Instant Sending** : ❌